Ottoman–Portuguese conflicts (1538–1560): Ethiopian campaign, 1541–1543

+Siege of Diu, 1546

+In 1546, the Gujarati governor of Surat, Khoja Zufar wanted to recapture Diu from the Portuguese.
+A fleet dispatched by Suleiman consisting of 30 ships and Ottoman soldiers arrived in Diu to help the Gujarati forces besiege the city.
+After around 7 months of fighting, Portuguese reinforcements from Goa arrived under the command of João de Castro and the Muslim forces were routed.
+Khoja Zufar would die in battle.

 Aden revolt, 1548

 The aim of the second expedition was to restore Ottoman authority in the Red Sea and Yemen.
 The new admiral was Piri Reis, who had earlier presented his world map to Selim.
-He recaptured Aden in 1548, had revolted against Ottoman authority, thus securing the Red Sea.
+He recaptured Aden which in 1548 had revolted against Ottoman authority, thus securing the Red Sea.

 Siege of Qatif, 1551

-In 1551, the Ottoman governor of Basra captured the fort of Qatif on the Arabian peninsula, owned by a vassal of the Portuguese, the King of Hormuz.
+In 1551, the Ottoman governor of Basra captured the fort of Qatif on the Arabian Peninsula, owned by a vassal of the Portuguese, the King of Hormuz.
 The Portuguese, together with their Hormuzi vassals successfully sieged and captured the fort from the Ottomans, whose garrison fled under the cover of the night.
 The fort was then razed afterward.

 Piri Reis expedition, 1552

 Three years later Piri Reis sailed out from Suez again with 30 ships and the goal of wresting Hormuz Island, the key to the Persian Gulf, from Portugal.
 Piri Reis sacked Muscat on his way.
 Turning further east, Piri Reis failed to capture Hormuz, at the entrance of the Persian Gulf.
 He sacked the town, but the Portuguese fortress remained intact.
 Faced with reports of an approaching Portuguese fleet, Piri Reis decided to withdraw the fleet to Basra.
 He returned to Suez with two galleys which were his personal property.
 The sultan sentenced Piri Reis to death for these acts and had him executed in 1553.

 Following these events, the Portuguese dispatched considerable reinforcements to Hormuz, and the following year defeated an Ottoman fleet at the Battle of the Strait of Hormuz.